ekan07/alx-system_engineering-devops/0x02-shell_redirections/README.md

     - One file name per line
     - The listing should end with a new line
     - You are not allowed to use basename, grep, egrep, fgrep or rgrep
+27. 102-acrostic file: A script that decodes acrostics that use the first letter of each line.
+    - The ‘decoded’ message has to end with a new line
+    - You are not allowed to use grep, egrep, fgrep or rgrep